By EatStreet

 EatStreet Local Food Delivery

-For hungry individuals, office workers, and groups in mid-sized U.S. cities looking for convenient, local food delivery and takeout options.
+For hungry individuals, office workers, and groups in mid-sized U.S. college towns.

-EatStreet Local Food Delivery is a struggling food & drink app that is completely free.
-With a 4.7/5 rating from 30.5K reviews, it struggles with user retention.
-Users particularly appreciate user-friendly interface, though unreliable delivery and order fulfillment remains a common concern.
+EatStreet Local Food Delivery is a well-regarded food & drink app that is completely free.
+With a 4.7/5 rating from 30.5K reviews, it maintains solid user satisfaction.
+Users particularly appreciate ease of ordering and local variety, though delivery delays and tracking inaccuracies remains a common concern.

 What is EatStreet Local Food Delivery?